-ARCH9020 Architectural Synthesis 2
+Architectural Design Project 2

-Theory, research and studio practice, in the form of graduate projects, applied to general architectural themes of high priority in the contemporary context.
-After thorough theoretical foundation and research analysis the theme is adapted to a specific and concrete situation to achieve an architectural synthesis of all relevant influences arising from the physical and human context.
+Theory, research and studio practice, in the form of graduate research projects in design, applied to general architectural themes of high priority in the contemporary context.
+After thorough theoretical foundation and research analysis, the theme is adapted to a specific and concrete situation to achieve an architectural synthesis of all relevant influences arising from the physical and human context.
+(Old Subject: ARCH9020 Architectural Synthesis 2)